TrackPolitics logoTrackPolitics

 AI-generated

-Ms Polly Billington is a Labour (Co-op) MP for East Thanet, elected in July 2024.
-She serves on the Energy Security and Net Zero Committee (since October 2024) and has sat on committees linked to energy policy, including the Great British Energy Bill and the Non-Domestic Rating (Multipliers and Private Schools) Bill.
-Her parliamentary work has a focus on energy policy and workers’ rights through her committee assignments and voting record.
+Polly Billington is a Labour (Co-op) MP for East Thanet, elected in 2024.
+She sits on the Energy Security and Net Zero Committee and has previously served on committees dealing with energy policy, including the Great British Energy Bill and the Non-Domestic Rating (Multipliers and Private Schools) Bill.

 Voting Patterns